Rob Baxley

-Robert R. Baxley (born March 14, 1969) is a former American football offensive tackle who played one season with the Phoenix Cardinals of the National Football League.
-He was drafted by the Phoenix Cardinals in the eleventh round of the 1992 NFL Draft.
-He played college football at the University of Iowa and attended Oswego High School in Oswego, Illinois.
+Robert R. Baxley (born March 14, 1969) is an American former professional football player who was an offensive tackle who played one season with the Phoenix Cardinals of the National Football League (NFL).
+He was selected by the Phoenix Cardinals in the 11th round of the 1992 NFL draft.
+He played college football for the Iowa Hawkeyes.
 Baxley was also a member of the Amsterdam Admirals and Tampa Bay Buccaneers.

+Early life

+Baxley attended Oswego High School in Oswego, Illinois.

 College career

 Baxley played college football for the Iowa Hawkeyes, starting three seasons at right tackle.
 He earned All-Big Ten and honorable mention All-American honors his senior year.

 Professional career

-Phoenix Cardinals

 Baxley was selected by the Phoenix Cardinals with the 286th pick in the 1992 NFL Draft.
 He was a member of the Cardinals from 1992 to 1993, playing in six games for the team in 1992.
 He spent the 1993 season on the injured reserve list.